Module Lattice Security (Part II): Module Lattice Reduction via Optimal Sign Selection: Introduction

-The journal version of CDPR \cite{CDW17} refined quantum attack on ideal SVP using Stickelberger relations.
-Bernstein \cite{Bernstein14} and Ducas \cite{Ducas18} analyzed the precise constants, while Pellet‑Mary, Hanrot, and Stehlé \cite{PMHS19} gave a time‑approximation tradeoff.
-Felderhoff et al. \cite{FPSW23} showed that Ideal‑SVP remains hard for small‑norm uniform prime ideals.
-Langlois and Stehlé \cite{LS15} proved worst‑case Module‑LWE hardness; Albrecht and Deo \cite{AD17} studied concrete parameters; Peikert, Regev, and Stephens‑Davidowitz \cite{PRS17} proved Ring‑LWE pseudorandomness.
-Mureau et al. \cite{MPPW24} gave the first polynomial‑time attack on rank‑2 module‑LIP over totally real fields; Allombert, Pellet‑Mary, and van Woerden \cite{APvW25} extended this to all fields with a real embedding.
-Chevignard et al. \cite{CMEPW25} reduced Hawk to PIP in a quaternion algebra, and Ducas, Espitau, and Postlethwaite \cite{DEP25} provided concrete module‑BKZ reduction predictions for cyclotomic fields.
-LLL \cite{LLL82} achieves $2^{O(n)}$ approximation in polynomial time, while BKZ \cite{Schnorr87,SE94} and its variants \cite{GN08,ADRS15,AGVW17} provide the best generic trade‑offs.
+\paragraph{Module lattices and MLWE.} Langlois and Stehl\'e \cite{LS15} proved worst-case Module-LWE hardness; Albrecht and Deo \cite{AD17} studied concrete parameters; Peikert, Regev, and Stephens-Davidowitz \cite{PRS17} proved Ring-LWE pseudorandomness.
+Mureau et al. \cite{MPPW24} gave the first polynomial-time attack on rank-2 module-LIP over totally real fields, extended by Allombert, Pellet-Mary, and van Woerden \cite{APvW25} to all fields with a real embedding.
+Chevignard et al. \cite{CMEPW25} reduced Hawk to PIP in a quaternion algebra, and Ducas, Espitau, and de Perthuis \cite{DEP25} provided concrete module-BKZ reduction predictions for cyclotomic fields.

+\paragraph{Generic and algebraic reduction; quantum and discrepancy tools.} LLL \cite{LLL82} achieves $2^{O(n)}$ approximation in polynomial time; BKZ \cite{Schnorr87,SE94} and its variants \cite{GN08,ADRS15,AGVW17} give the best generic trade-offs.
 Lee et al. \cite{LLPS19} and Kirchner et al. \cite{KEF20} studied algebraic reduction for module lattices.
-The quantum PIP algorithm \cite{BiasseSong16,EHKS14} is the quantum backbone of CDPR; Biasse et al. \cite{BEGFK20} gave a subexponential algorithm for computing generators in cyclotomic integer rings.
-In discrepancy theory, Spencer \cite{Spencer85} proved the six standard deviations bound for general matrices, Bansal \cite{Bansal10} gave the first constructive proof, Lovett and Meka \cite{LM15} provided a simpler algorithm, and Bansal, Dadush, and Garg \cite{BDG19} studied the Koml\'{o}s conjecture.
+The quantum PIP algorithm \cite{BiasseSong16,EHKS14} is the quantum part of CDPR's algorithm; Biasse et al. \cite{BEGFK20} gave a subexponential algorithm for generators in cyclotomic integer rings.
+On the discrepancy side, Spencer \cite{Spencer85} proved the six-standard-deviations bound for general matrices, Bansal \cite{Bansal10} gave the first constructive proof, Lovett and Meka \cite{LM15} provided a simpler algorithm, and Bansal, Dadush, and Garg \cite{BDG19} addressed the Koml\'os conjecture.